theS1LV3R/theS1LV3R/README.md

 ### Projects im working on and stuff (idk):

-- 🔭 I’m currently working on an extensive project to make a login and auth page using OAuth2, email+password login, MongoDB for storage, "Keep me logged in" system, and a website made with Vue.js
+- 🔭 I’m currently working on an extensive project to make a login and auth page using:
+  - OAuth2 and email+password authentication
+  - MongoDB for storage
+  - "Keep me logged in" system using JSON web tokens
+  - Website made with Vue.js
+  - Node.js and express for the backend

-- 🌱 I’m currently learning Vue.js to make the page mentioned above
+- 🌱 I’m currently (trying to) learn Vue.js to make the page mentioned above.

-- 🤔 I’m looking for help with making the "Keep me logged in" system mentioned above
+- 🤔 I’m looking for help with making the MongoDB storage system to store passwords safely.
+Good luck contacting me though, I don't really have anywhere yet

 ![ent3r's github stats](https://github-readme-stats.vercel.app/api?username=ent3r&count_private=true&include_all_commits=true&show_icons=true&theme=dracula)